 And if you’re searching for adult beverages near Fredericksburg, head to A. Smith Bowman Distillery for a free tour and tasting of their bourbons, vodkas, gins, rums, and specialty liquors.
 Before leaving, snap a picture in front of their one-of-a-kind LOVEwork, made entirely from items used in the distilling process.
-Within the city limits, there are also several craft breweries, including Spencer Devon Brewing (this is a fantastic place to grab a bite, as well!), Red Dragon Brewery, and Adventure Brewing Company.
+Within the city limits, there are also several craft breweries, including Water’s End Brewery, Red Dragon Brewery, and Adventure Brewing Company.

 Depart from Fredericksburg and continue on Route 3 towards Montross.
 Got time for a short detour?
 Leave Route 3 around King George to pick up Route 205, heading into the coastal town of Colonial Beach.
 Spend some time soaking up the sun at the town’s namesake beachfront area, or discover even more notable history along the way at the George Washington Birthplace National Monument.